 For this photo series, the people who represent the institutions (police officers, public prosecutors, lawyers, judges, prison guards and administrators) are at least as important, if not more, than the suspected, accused and convicted individuals.

 The selection of the countries has been made in consultation with the Max Planck Institute for Foreign and International Criminal Law in Freiburg, Germany.
+I plan to have an exhibition and a book ready by autumn 2014.

 Password protected chapters